Second hour now underway on the Rush Limbaugh program.

 Because when they do that, they're going to run out all the speculators who really have no business in there trying to set the price.

-Well, you know, uh look, the the you're talking about the strategic petroleum reserve, they could actually I I've never quite understood why they the strategic petroleum uh reserve right now doesn't sell at the high price and try to go long uh on a s on a on a a uh smaller price, but that sort of arbitrage probably isn't gonna happen there.
+They could actually, I've never quite understood why the strategic petroleum reserve right now doesn't sell at the high price and try to go long on a smaller price.

-The the the point the the point here is when you pull up at a gas station, Mike in Olympia, Washington, and you see somebody as I did the other day in the Twin Cities, filling up their car, then filling up a couple of gas cans, they're speculating.
+The point here is when you pull up at a gas station, Mike, in Olympia, Washington, and you see somebody, as I did the other day in the Twin Cities, filling up their car, then filling up a couple of gas cans, they're speculating.

 They're speculating they can get the price today cheaper than they can tomorrow.